Ready to turn your passion for photography into a side hustle or even a full-time gig? Starting a photography blog is the way to go.

 How to Choose a Photography Blog Niche

-• Identify your passion: Think about what aspect of photography excites you the most.
-It could be landscapes, portraits, wildlife, or street photography.
+- Identify your passion: Consider what aspect of photography you are most passionate about, whether it's portrait, landscape, wildlife, or street photography.

 We’ve written extensively about niche research for bloggers, but you should look for these qualities in your final choice: